 59. What is an example of a device that enhances oxygen production and delivery devices?

-Inogen One System (battery-powered concentrator).
+Inogen One System (battery-powered concentrator)

 60. What is the most cost-efficient supply method for patients in alternative settings who need continuous low-flow oxygen?

-Oxygen concentrators.
+Oxygen concentrators

 61. What are two ways to prevent problems for patients in alternative settings?

-Provide instructions and document the caregivers’ abilities.
+Provide instructions and document the caregivers’ abilities

-Oxygen delivery equipment.
+Oxygen delivery equipment

-63. What must the clinician ALWAYS ensure?
+63. What must a respiratory therapist ALWAYS ensure?

-That all systems have an emergency backup supply.
+That all systems have an emergency backup supply

 64. What are some possible physical hazards to patients and caregivers?

-65. What is another potential problem?
+65. What is a potential infection control-related problem?

 Bacterial contamination of the nebulizer or humidification system.